jefferybennett/labs/AzureAlarmNotifications/README.md

 It'll take a few minutes for the Deployment process to complete.

+- Once the Azure database has been created, open its blade.
+- Click the link below the Server Name field which will take you to the Azure SQL Server blade for your database.
+- Under Essentials, click the link below Firewall that says Show firewall settings.
+- Click the Add client IP button.
+This will add your current IP address to server firewall approved list, enabling you to connect to the database via Visual Studio or SQL Management Studio.

 #### 1.6.2 Create the Azure SQL table to persist your IoT telemetry

 (Use the [Azure Management Portal](https://portal.azure.com) for these steps.)